-Interest rate risk affects the cost of borrowings used to finance the Group's operations.
-Borrowings contracted at variable interest rates expose Vidrala to the risk of interest rate fluctuations, which in turn affects forecast cash flows.
+Borrowings contracted at variable interest rates expose Vidrala to the risk of interest rate fluctuations, which in turn affects and in the expected cash payments.

 The Group's financing policy is to focus its borrowings on variable rate instruments.
 Vidrala manages interest rate risks in cash flows through interest rate swaps or caps.
 These derivative hedging instruments convert variable interest rates on borrowings to fixed interest rates (swaps) or limit the cost of variable rate borrowings (caps).
 Generally the Vidrala Group obtains long-term variable rate borrowings and swaps them for fixed interest rates.
 This gives better rates than had the financing been obtained directly with fixed interest rates.
 Through interest rate swaps the Vidrala Group undertakes to periodically exchange the difference between fixed and variable interest with other financial entities.
 The difference is calculated based on the contracted notional amount.
 Under interest rate caps Vidrala has the right, and the counterparty the obligation, to settle the difference between the variable interest rate and the stipulated rate if this is positive.
 The effectiveness of these instruments as regards fixing the interest rate of contracted financing is assessed and documented using accepted methodologies under applicable accounting legislation.